1ukefg/P1-Football-Family/README.md

 # Football Family
 The Football Family website aims to help the children of London find cost free football training sessions.
 Football Family aims to be the home for football enthusastic children of ages 7 to 18 and help them nurture their talents and skills.

-All users of the website will be able to locate all of the the basic information that they need to know to get started via the introductury message on the home page, the session times, socail media links and a sign up form.
+All users of the website will be able to locate all of the basic information that they need to know to get started via the introductury message on the home page, the session times, socail media links and a sign up form.

 ![Responsiveness](assets/images/readme/am-i-responsive.png)